Zakaria-El-Maachi/ZenDB/README.md

 ## Future Improvements

 * **Ensuring Atomicity:** When Flushing, the creation of the SST File is not guaranteed to be atomic, and can lead to bugs when the application crashes (Never happened to me when testing).
-However, that is only dependent on the Write method of files (Operating System), I have gone to great lengths to write to a buffer, then flush to the file, so that I am as close as possible from atomicity.
+However, that is only dependent on the Write method of files (Operating System).
+As such, I am looking for methods to ensure atomicity of writing whole files.
 * **Concurrent Distributed Database:** Implement a concurrent distributed database to handle multiple clients and achieve high availability.
 * **Performance Enhancement:** Explore techniques to enhance the performance of the key-value store, such as utilizing Goroutines for parallel processing and optimizing data structures.